yingqi0607/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the taskDescription book.
+The user executes `delete 5` command to delete the 5th task in the tr4cker.
 The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the taskDescription book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted taskDescription book state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified taskDescription book state to be saved into the `addressBookStateList`.
+The user executes `add n/task 1 …​` to add a new task.
+The `add` command also calls `Model#commitAddressBook()`, causing another modified tr4cker state to be saved into the `tr4ckerStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the taskDescription book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the tr4cker state will not be saved into the `tr4ckerStateList`.

 </div>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous taskDescription book state, and restores the taskDescription book to that state.
+The user now decides that adding the task was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous tr4cker state, and restores the tr4cker to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial tr4cker state, then there are no previous tr4cker states to restore.
 The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>